makrai/notes/martin21-self-regu-deep-neu.md

 ### Main Empirical Results

-* evaluating empirically the ESDs (and related RMT-based statistics) for weight matrices for a suite of DNN models, thereby probing the Energy Landscapes
+* evaluating empirically the ESDs (and related RMT-based statistics) for weight mxs for a suite of DNN models, thereby probing the Energy Landscapes
   * For older and/or smaller models, these results are consistent with implicit Self-Regularization that is Tikhonov-like; and
   * for modern SOTA models, these results suggest